lukabazar/4-Player-Arcade-Game/README.md

     The player with the flashing graphic overhead is your player!

     Game Modes
-    Game B: A custom level for this project, Junior only has one life, drop on other players to take out fellow players, fruit respawns, and enemies spawn faster as the game progresses.
+    Game B: A custom level for this project, Junior only has one life, drop on other players to take out opponents, fruit respawns, and enemies spawn faster as the game progresses.
     Survive as long as possible, out last the other players, collect fruit, and drop that fruit on enemies to get a high score before the enemies overwhelm Junior!